jaskaransarkaria/enki-website/README.md

 Basket -> held in local storage via svelte store

-Image -> The images only load when they come into view (we use `IntersectionObserver`) for that.
+Image -> The images only load when they come into view (we use `IntersectionObserver` for that).
 This allows us to load all of our products onto one page (no need for pagination)

 ### Categories and NominalCode